Main Street, U.S.A.: Disneyland Park (Paris)

-This street is themed slightly differently from the others; the decor is more 1920s than turn-of-the-century, though the buildings are almost identical to those in Florida, with influences from the flapper and ragtime eras and an emphasis on baseball culture and the rise of the automobile.
-Instead of horse-drawn trolleys and Victorian vehicles, plans originally featured trams to fit with the 1920s theme, but were scrapped.
+This street is an almost exact copy of the street in Florida, though Town Square is different.
+It is influenced by New York city architecture.
+The original idea was going to be a new approach, completely different from the other versions.
+Themed to America in the 1920s rather than turn-of-the-century, influenced by the jazz era, cinema, flapper, gangsters, and Art Deco architecture.
+An era that fascinated Europeans.
+Attractions would include a 360° cinema, a speakeasy, and an elevated tramway to fit with the 1920s theme instead of horse-drawn trolleys and Victorian vehicles.
+Eventually the whole idea was scrapped, only Main Street Motors, with the large billboards on top of it, is one of the few remaining elements of it.

-Also, due to often cold, rainy weather in the area, the Imagineers compromised and offered covered walkways on either side of Main Street called "arcades".
+Due to often cold, rainy weather in the area, the Imagineers created covered walkways on either side of Main Street called "arcades".
 There is the "Discovery Arcade" on the side closest to Discoveryland, and the "Liberty Arcade" on the side closest to Frontierland.
 These provide access to all of the shops along the length of Main Street, while giving shelter from the weather.
 They also provide a passageway when the street is crowded during parades and fireworks.